AntaresSimulatorTeam/antares-xpansion/docs/developer-guide/install_from_sources/7-Xpress.md

 # Installing Xpress Solver and Loading it Dynamically

-This document explains how to install the Xpress solver in both default and non-default locations, as well as how Anatres-Xpansion dynamically loads the Xpress library and license.
+This document explains how to install the Xpress solver in both default and non-default locations, as well as how Antares-Xpansion dynamically loads the Xpress library and license.

 ## Table of Contents